Calcium is an essential mineral needed to build strong bones and teeth. It is also important for your nerves, heart, and muscle function.

 The only way to get the mineral is from the foods we eat every day or supplements.

-Unfortunately, not all people get enough calcium from food, and this because of many reasons, like an allergy to dairy products or vegans and people who are lactose intolerant.
+Unfortunately, not all people get enough calcium from food, and this is because of many reasons, like an allergy to dairy products or vegans and people who are lactose intolerant.

 So, if you don’t drink milk or eat dairy products you could be at risk of calcium deficiency.